-Further details of the research conducted by the Leeds group can be found under "research" in the navigation bar.
+Further details of the research conducted by the group at Leeds can be found here.

 Wherever it is possible we use the results of our research to inform the teaching provided as part of the Leeds undergraduate programmes.
 Final year students are integrated into the group to complete their final year research project, this year we graduated 8 MPHYS students and 13 BSc students on the Physics with Astrophysics programme.

 Currently the school has 13 PhD students and looks to take on new students to study star and planet formation annually.
 We attract postgraduate research students from a diverse range of foreign countries including Chile, China, Iraq, Italy, Japan, Lithuania, Spain, the USA and Vietnam, as well as students from around the UK.
 If you are interested in postgraduate study in astrophysics at Leeds you can find more information here.